constellation-daq/Constellation/docs/operator_guide/concepts/satellite.md

 without having to pass through the {bdg-secondary}`INIT` state.
 A typical example for reconfiguration is a high-voltage power supply unit, which is slowly ramped up to its target voltage in the {bdg-secondary}`launching` state.
-Between runs, the applied voltage is supposed to be changed by a few volts - and instead of the time-consuming operation ramping down via the {bdg-secondary}`landing` transition and ramping up again, the voltage is ramped directly from its current value to the target value in the {bdg-secondary}`reconfigure` transitional state:
+Between runs, the applied voltage is supposed to be changed by a few volts - and instead of the time-consuming operation ramping down via the {bdg-secondary}`landing` transition and ramping up again, the voltage is ramped directly from its current value to the target value in the {bdg-secondary}`reconfiguring` transitional state:

 ```plantuml
 @startuml